 Gender wasn't relevant in the Xena universe.
 Men and women could be farmers, warriors, or in distress.
 Characters were just as likely to take same-sex lovers as they were to take out their opponents.
 Not to mention Xena was unapologetically feminist.
 Powerful, athletic, courageous, graceful, and good with a sword, Xena was major feminist goal.

-3. Lisa Simpson
+3 Lisa Simpson

 The Simpsons, the girl is an icon.
 Unafraid to challenge stereotypes, Lisa does the things she loves, without apology.
 Science, reading, women's rights, animal rights, Lisa Simpson does it all.
 Although Lisa if often one to critique traditional stereotypes in society, she doesn't look down upon the idea of housewifery.
 In fact, she supports her mother, and even tells her how proud she is of her for everything that she does.
 Equality at its best.
 4 Spice Girls

 The Spice Girls don't get enough credit.
 From preaching girl power and having the best selling single by a girl group of all time, the girls were successful, but never taken all that seriously.
 But take a closer look at girl power, and you'll see the ladies of spice were more than just a gimmick.
 The girls as a whole promoted female friendship and empowerment, supported each other in their journey to the top, and pushed the idea that women who are different can still exist, love, and thrive together.
 Regardless of what you think about the Spice Girls, you can't deny the fact that they made a huge cultural impact.
 And if that's not girl power, what is?

-5. Dana Scully
+5 Dana Scully

 The X-Files, any true fan will tell you that Dana Scully is where it's at.
 All themes of change, progress, and logic, come from Scully.
 In the field of science fiction, and in the FBI, Scully was a pioneer.
 Geared towards men, featuring a woman as the anchor to Mulder's whimsy and illogically driven storylines — Scully was a sister who stood her ground, and managed to swing thousands of fans in the process.
 Get it, girl.
 6 Miranda Hobbes

 Another icon that didn't get enough credit, Miranda Hobbes was a hero in the '90s post-wave feminism.
 Harvard educated, hard-working, and self-sufficient, Miranda proved to be the voice of reason in the fearsome foursome, often preaching how important it was to be proud of who you were, regardless of the consequences.
 She always reminded her friends that men were not the be-all end-all of life or their chats,

 7 Lil' Kim

 Lil' Kim may be a controversial choice to include in this list, but she's a self-made success story.
 She created a genre all her own, when hip-hop was notoriously considered a boy's game.
 Some might argue that she perpetuates the sex-symbol avenue of hip-hop, but Kim owned her sexuality and made it work for her.
 With nicknames like Queen Bee, Hell Kitten, Nasty Girl, and more, — Kim was a symbol of sexual liberation in the '90s, and she never felt bad about it.
 That's empowerment.

 Thelma & Louise was a movie I didn't truly appreciate until I was in my 20s.
 Call it age, wisdom, or finally recognizing badass feminists when I see 'em, Susan Sarandon's Louise was a true feminist hero.
 A no-nonsense lady with a handful of trust issues, Louise pulled her friend Thelma from a dicey relationship and got her out on the open road.
 The film itself portrayed many issued that women deal with — cat-calling, feeling safe on the road, seduction-gone-wrong — and brought to light working-class feminism.
 Though I don't recommend driving off a cliff any time soon, taking a few notes out of Louise's book is never a bad idea.
 9 Powerpuff Girls

 three superhero girls on the Cartoon Network?
 With three distinctive personalities, and a world that constantly needed saving, Bubbles, Blossom, and Buttercup were the witty, progressive super girls we all deserved for our Saturday morning cartoons.
 10 Judge Judy

 .
 Judge Judy was on the air for 10 years, and the woman took case after ludicrous case, refusing to deal with anyone who disrespected her.
 You gotta love a woman in the spotlight who's unafraid to stand her ground.
 11 Shania Twain

 Shania Twain gave '90s girls an anthem to let boys know that their fancy cars, muscle tees, and slick hairdos really didn't impress us that much.
 Not to mention she bridged the gap between pop and country

 Bikini Kill, Hanna wrote lyrics about girls who did and wore what they wanted, regardless of social expectations.
 She also pioneered the girls to the front concept, inviting women to the front of the stage to avoid harassment from male concert goers.
 From performing at the Abortion March in Washington D.C. in 1991, to avidly supporting Planned Parenthood, Hanna continues to rock out as a feminist activist.
+13 Gwen Stefani